asx8678/exc-gate-stabilize/README.md

 ### Adding Models from models.dev 🆕

-While there are several models configured right out of the box from providers like Synthetic, Cerebras, OpenAI, Google, and Anthropic, Code Puppy integrates with [models.dev](https://models.dev) to let you browse and add models from **65+ providers** with a single command:
+While there are several models configured right out of the box from providers like Synthetic, Cerebras, OpenAI, Google, and Anthropic,  integrates with [models.dev](https://models.dev) to let you browse and add models from **65+ providers** with a single command:

 ```bash
 /add_model